Artwork and Templates

 Your internal intranet site is the reference point for all your communication with staff.
 It should also be the 'go to' place for staff to understand more about PKB and how it will be used in your deployment.
 Use this content to share everything your teams will need to know in advance of patient registration.

 Top tip!
-Use the PKB icon as a ‘quick link’ across your intranet to help staff familiarise with the service.
+Use the PKB icon as a ‘quick link’ across your intranet to familiarise staff with the new service.

 The information below is intended to support: